dethcrypto/TypeChain/packages/hardhat/README.md

     target: 'ethers-v5',
     alwaysGenerateOverloads: false, // should overloads with full signatures like deposit(uint256) be generated always, even if there are no overloads?
     externalArtifacts: ['externalArtifacts/*.json'], // optional array of glob patterns with external artifacts to process (for example external libs from node_modules)
-    dontOverrideCompile: false // defaults to true for javascript projects },
+    dontOverrideCompile: false // defaults to false
+  },
 }
 ```